 The council has a leaflet with some information about the Cinder Track, a map, and maps showing how to access it in Scarborough and Whitby.

 This is a Google map of the route:

 Whitby Abbey from Larpool Viaduct, by HedgehogCycling

-When I rode it (late August 2016), there was a lot of broken glass on the path near the start.
+When I rode it in August 2016, there was a lot of broken glass on the path near the start.
 On the way out of Scarborough, the Cinder Track runs alongside a park, and here there is a tarmac surface, but the top layer has eroded away in large patches, giving a 'jolty' ride.